background image

 18 August 2009

-Identification and corroborative evidence upheld; alibi rejected and death sentence for multiple murders affirmed.
+Appeal dismissed; identification and corroborative evidence upheld, alibi rejected, and death sentence affirmed for multiple murders.

 17 August 2009